Evergreen Cemetery (Rutland, Vermont)

-Evergreen Cemetery is a burial ground located in Rutland Town, Vermont.
+Evergreen Cemetery is a burial ground located in Rutland City, Vermont, United States.
 It is managed by the Rutland Evergreen Cemetery Association.
 Evergreen was founded as Pine Hill Cemetery in 1861, and the name was subsequently changed.

 History

 Pine Hill Cemetery was dedicated on 16 October 1861, with William A. Burnett as the first superintendent.
 The site took its name from the location where it was constructed, Rutland's Pine Hill, and was later changed to Evergreen Cemetery.
 Initial construction included walkways, a vault, a front wall, and a gateway of marble.
 In addition, early construction included seven fountains, one of which (in Section C) is still working.